Follow parliamentary activities

-The European Parliament Office in Ireland produces a one/two page summary of some of the news items on the Agenda of the EP's Plenary Session on the Thursday prior to each Session.
-This document is forwarded to all media in Ireland and includes a list of the Irish MEPs speaking on each of the topics.
+The European Parliament Office in Ireland produces a summary of some of the news items on the Agenda of the EP's Plenary Session on the Friday prior to each Session which includes a list of the Irish MEPs speaking on each of the topics.

 Séance en direct